programme-lv/database/README.md

 # programme.lv database

+The repository contains website's database schema, migrations and diagrams.

 ## starting a local database

 The folder `local-proglv-db` contains a docker-compose file that will start a local database.